 The flexibility and freedom associated with remote work and telecommuting provide an excellent way to show your key employees how much you trust them and appreciate their effort.

-Showing remote workers they are appreciated is just as important as singing the praises of in-house team members.
+Showing remote workers they are appreciated just as important as singing the praises of in-house team members.

 Sending a small gift or saying thank you in an email are two good places to start.
 Public praise in the next meeting is always another sound choice.